azaj01/fara/README.md

 - We use the same LLM-as-a-judge prompts and model (GPT-4o) as WebVoyager, hence the `--eval_oai_config` argument
 - Set `--browserbase` for browser session management (requires exported API key and project ID environment variables)
-- Avoid overloading a single VLLM deployment with more than ~10 concurrent processes due to known issues
+- Avoid overloading a single vLLM deployment with more than ~10 concurrent processes due to known issues
 - See debugging output in `fara/webeval/scripts/stdout.txt`

 ---